 D&O insurance covers defense costs, settlements, and other fees resulting from allegations and claims made against directors, officers, company leaders, managers, and employees.

-The coverage is written on a “Claims-Made” policy form and typically is offered to either pay claims on a reimbursement, or indemnity basis; or on a pay-on-behalf of basis.
+The coverage is written on a “Claims-Made” policy form and typically is offered to either pay claims on a reimbursement, or indemnity basis; or on a pay-on-behalf-of basis.

 In an indemnity form, commonly used for larger firms, the insured has the right to direct their own defense hire their own attorneys, and pay for those costs that are reimbursed by the insurer after their retention has been paid.